EGOT: Viola Davis

 American actress and producer Viola Davis (born 1965) received her fourth distinct award in 2023.
-Between 2001 and 2023, Davis received a total of five competitive awards.
-Davis acknowledged her new title upon accepting her Grammy.
+Between 2001 and 2023, Davis received a total of five competitive awards becoming the eighteenth person to competitively win each of the four awards.
+Davis acknowledged her new EGOT status while accepting her 2023 Grammy.
+Davis is also the third EGOT recipient and the first African American actress to win the Triple Crown of Acting.